Q: What is COVID-19? +A:

 Q: Who can we talk to if we have questions?
 Or is there a website you recommend where we can follow news about COVID-19? +

-Q: Do you have any confirmed cases on any of your programs? +A:
+Q: Have you have any confirmed cases on any of your programs? +A:

-There are no confirmed cases of COVID-19 on any of the IGE programs spread around the world.
+There have been no confirmed cases of COVID-19 on any of the IGE programs spread around the world.